duointeractive/media-nommer/doc_src/source/installation.rst

 .. note::
     The following instructions are directed at what your eventual production environment will need.
-Developers setting up a dev environment can omit anything that they don't need (like daemonizing and process monitoring).
+See :doc:`hacking` for details on setting up a development environment.

 Assumptions
 -----------